alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MUST verify the compliance of the Receiver with a Sender using privacy encryption from the SDP transport file `privacy` attribute.
 The presence of such attribute in an SDP transport file indicate that the stream is privacy protected.
 Only Receivers supporting privacy encryption and the PEP protocol can consume such streams.
 The fine grained Receiver privacy capabilities are provided as part of the associated Receiver's transport parameters constraints.

+A Sender MAY provide a `urn:x-matrox:cap:transport:privacy` capability to indicate that privacy encrypted streams are supported.
+A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
+It is not allowed to constrain a Sender for such capability as PEP is a protection mechanism under the controle of the Sender.

 ## Channel Order

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:channel_order` capability for opaque AM824 multiplexed audio streams to indicate its support for IPMX Senders transparent transport of AES3 streams.
 The channel_order MUST follow the SMPTE2110 `channel-order` convention.
 The `channel_order` capability allows a Receiver to describe the number of audio sub-streams that it supports and for each the channels configuration and wether it is linear PCM or non-PCM data.

 A Controller MAY verify the compliance of the Receiver with a Sender using the Sender's SDP transport file and check for the format specific `channel-order` parameter.

+A Sender MAY provide a `urn:x-matrox:cap:transport:channel_order` capability to indicate the channels ordering that are supported.
+A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
+It is not allowed to constrain a Sender for such capability as it is not allowed to change the layering of audio, video and data sub-Flows.

 ## Audio layers

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:audio_layers` capability for fully described AM824 multiplexed audio streams to indicate its support for IPMX Senders transparent transport of AES3 streams.
 The `audio_layers` capability allows a Receiver to describe the number of audio sub-streams that it supports.
 A Receiver SHOULD also provide sub-streams capabilities for each audio layer to indicate what audio sub-streams it supports.

 A Controller MAY verify the compliance of the Receiver with a Sender using the Sender's SDP transport file format specific `channel-order` parameter and the Sender's mux Flow atributes and parent sub-Flows attributes.

+A Sender MAY provide a `urn:x-matrox:cap:transport:audio_layers` capability to indicate the number of audio layers that is supported.
+A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender and if necessary constrain the Sender to make it compliant with the Receivers.
+Only the number of audio layers MAY be constrained.

 A Controller MAY use IS-11 to constrain the Sender's sub-Flows to make them compliant with the Receiver.